Experienced, Caring, Compassionate Professionals

 President & CEO

-Sean Walsh is the Chief Executive Officer of Meadows Behavioral Healthcare and is responsible for the oversight of its family of programs which include The Meadows, Gentle Path at The Meadows, Claudia Black Young Adult Center, Remuda Ranch at The Meadows, Rio Retreat Center at The Meadows, The Meadows Outpatient Center, and Willow House at The Meadows.
-Sean has been in the behavioral health field since 1996.
-Sean has a clinical background and although he has been a treatment center executive since 2009, he is a licensed therapist and is highly invested in ensuring quality care to the patients The Meadows serves.
-Sean came to The Meadows from Calvary Addiction Recovery Center where he was the Chief Executive Officer.
-Prior to Calvary, Sean was the COO of Laurel Ridge Treatment Center in San Antonio, he has held a wide variety of positions in the treatment field ranging from; Director of Outpatient, Risk Management, Case Management, Intake and has been a primary therapist specializing in treating young adults.
+Sean Walsh, President and Chief Executive Officer of Meadows Behavioral Healthcare, is responsible for the oversight of its family of programs which include The Meadows, The Meadows Ranch, Gentle Path, Willow House, Claudia Black Young Adult Center, Broad Beach Recovery Center, Serenity View Recovery Center, Rio Retreat Center, and The Meadows Outpatient Centers in Scottsdale, Silicon Valley, and Dallas.
+Working in the behavioral health field since 1996, Walsh has a clinical background, and although he has been a treatment center executive since 2009, he is also a licensed therapist and highly invested in ensuring quality care to the patients Meadows Behavioral Healthcare serves.
+Walsh came to MBH from Calvary Addiction Recovery Center where served as CEO.
+Prior to Calvary, he was the COO of Laurel Ridge Treatment Center in San Antonio, and he has held a wide variety of positions in the treatment field including director of outpatient, risk management, case management, intake, and has been a primary therapist specializing in treating young adults.

-Director of Outpatient Services
+Executive Director of Outpatient Services